Prospective Graduate Students

 How do I apply?

-If you are interested in our research and/or interested in working with children and families, please fill out our Interest Form and send a copy of your unofficial transcript to erinkanglab@montclair.edu to get started.
+If you are interested in our research and/or interested in working with children and families, please fill out our Interest Form and send a copy of your unofficial transcript, cover letter, and CV to erinkanglab@montclair.edu to get started.
 We will review all applications and extend interview offers via email.